 The main Club activities are day walks, overnight walks and base camps.
-These are supplemented by other activities which includes cycling, canoeing and some social activities.
+These are supplemented by cycling, canoeing and some social activities.

 The Club encourages its members to attain and improve skills associated with bushwalking and leadership.
-Areas of development include first aid, navigation courses.
+Areas of development include first aid and navigation courses.

 Take a look at the Trips Program to see what walks are coming up.
 Book early to avoid disappointment, as many walks fill quickly.

 Note that on the My Account page of the BBC website you can subscribe to be notified by email as soon as walks are listed

 Limitations on numbers apply for all trips.
 Participants must contact the leader by 9 pm on the Tuesday before the walk to confirm (or cancel) your attendance and to make transport/rendezvous arrangements.
 Don't expect the leader to hold your place on a walk if you don't contact them by this time.

 If you are new to bushwalking read the section on this page about Trip Grading and look at the Equipment page to see what equipment you need.

 Most trips are by private transport.
 Please inform the leader when booking if you require or can offer transport.
 Petrol cost is shared between passengers and driver at the rate of 2 x cost of petrol divided between number of people in the car.
 If public transport is used, details will be advised by the leader.

 There are two ways in which you can book on an activity.
 Both rely on you giving the leader adequate notice.
 The notice required varies between activities and leaders but should be no less than 5 days.